Journalists in Haiti demand protection after reporter killed

-PORT-AU-PRINCE, Haiti (AP) - Attacks against journalists in Haiti are escalating, and the slaying of a radio reporter has prompted media organizations to renew demands that police protect them and give them space to work.
+PORT-AU-PRINCE, Haiti (AP) - Attacks against journalists in Haiti are escalating, and the slaying of a radio reporter has prompted media organizations on Tuesday to renew demands that police protect them and give them space to work.

-Unidentified gunman shot journalist Rospide Pétion as he drove home late Monday in a car owned by Radio Sans Fin.
-The 45-year-old reporter had just finished a radio program in which he talked about corruption allegations against the administration of President Jovenel Moise.
+An unidentified gunman shot Rospide Pétion as he drove home late Monday in a car owned by Radio Sans Fin.
+The 45-year-old reporter had just finished a radio program in which he talked about corruption allegations against the administration of President Jovenel Moïse.

-The shooting comes amid days of sometimes violent street protests calling for the resignation of Moise during which several journalists have been attacked.
-Some protesters say some media outlets are pro-government.
+“These days are not good for journalists and media,” Frantz Duval, editor of Le Nouvelliste newspaper, tweeted on Tuesday.

+Moïse issued a statement Tuesday saying the killing was a “heinous act” that weighed heavily on Haiti’s press.

 Pétion was married and had three children.